groupvine/gv-doc/7-advanced/2-htmlSource.md

 # Direct HTML Editing

-If enabled for your account, advanced users are able to insert and edit the HTML source directly when composing your email.
+If enabled for your account, advanced users are able to insert and edit the HTML source directly when composing their email.
 There are two modes for doing this as described below:

 1. Direct Editing of HTML Source